| Course

 forum, online delivery of essays, and an area for the posting of online

+journals.
 I taught this class for several

 summers and consistently received very high course evaluation scores.